sonejostudios/SpaceNET/docs/README.md

 * Non-linear story: you can move freely and achieve different things at the same time.
 * Minimalist graphics
 * Amazing soundtrack and immersive ambient sounds
-* Standard interface optimised for touchscreen
+* Standard interface optimized for touchscreen
 * Retro interface for mouse devices
 * Fly in space between planets and spaceships
 * Fly on the surface of the planets